 - 8a.
 Inappropriate Use of Technology-Students may not photograph or record teachers, students, administrators, or other school staff without their written permission, post images of staff or classroom activities on the Internet or any other form of electronic communication, including social networking postings such as Facebook, without written permission.
 Students may not use any form of electronic communication to harass, intimidate or threaten AHS students or staff. - 8b.
 Inappropriate use of school equipment-misuses computers or software programs; installs, downloads, and / or prints inappropriate or obscene materials, intentionally misuses another student or staff person's identification number or password. - 8c.
 Bomb Scares-Calls in or writes a false bomb report.
 This action is a felony punishable by imprisonment in the state prison for up to twenty years and by a fine of up to ten thousand dollars (MGL Ch.
 169 Sec.
 14A).
 Persons making such report will be suspended and referred to police. - 8d.
 Failure to Identify, Defiance of Authority, Insubordination-Refuses to comply with lawful orders of administrators, teachers or other authorized school personnel while properly under their authority or supervision; refuses to identify oneself or gives a false name or identity when asked by a faculty member. - 8e.
 Fire Alarms-pulls a fire alarm when no fire or other emergency exists.
 Massachusetts Law provides for imprisonment in a jail or House of Correction for up to one year, or for a fine of not less than one hundred dollars (\$100) for anyone who causes to be made a false alarm of fire (MGL.
 Ch.
 269 Sec.
 13).
 Anyone apprehended making a false alarm on school property will be suspended and referred to the authorities for court action. - 8f.
 Gambling-gamble and/or sells or distributes gaming cards, football cards, and other gambling materials.
 All gambling is prohibited on school grounds or at school functions. - 8g.
 Leaving School Building when not eligible for Open Campus-Leaves the school grounds when not eligible for Open Campus or at a time when the student should be in class. - 8h.
-Present In an Unauthorized or Unsupervised Area-is physically present in an area that is off limits to students. - 8i.
-X-Block-During a "Campus Period," students who stay on campus in should remain in supervised areas.
-Time can be used for meeting with teachers, club meetings, having a snack in the cafeteria, or quiet study.
-During the "Activity Period," students are required to meet with their advisory group and participate in activities.
+Present In an Unauthorized or Unsupervised Area-is physically present in an area that is off limits to students; includes loitering in bathrooms or congregating in a bathroom stall.

-- 8j.
-Profanity, Vulgar Language, Obscene Behavior-uses profanity, vulgarity, obscene behavior or obscenities directed at another student or member of the staff on school premises or at school related events. - 8k.
+- 8i.
+Profanity, Vulgar Language, Obscene Behavior-uses profanity, vulgarity, obscene behavior or obscenities directed at another student or member of the staff on school premises or at school related events. - 8j.
 Truancy-is absent from school without a parent/guardian's knowledge or permission.
-Absences from a class without permission shall also be regarded as truancy. - 81.
-Failure to Cooperate during a School Emergency-does not conform to established rules regarding leaving the school building or remaining in an assigned location during any emergency or drill for such emergency. - 8m.
+Absences from a class without permission shall also be regarded as truancy. - 8k.
+Failure to Cooperate during a School Emergency-does not conform to established rules regarding leaving the school building or remaining in an assigned location during any emergency or drill for such emergency. - 81.
 Failure to leave school grounds when required to-Student refuses to leave school grounds, or returns to school grounds, after being notified that he/she is on an out of school suspension.
-Being on school grounds during an out of school suspension is trespassing and may be referred to the police. - 8n.
+Being on school grounds during an out of school suspension is trespassing and may be referred to the police. - 8m.
 Trespassing-Entering the school building after school hours, without authorized adult supervision (i.e. coaches) is considered trespassing and the police will be notified.
 This includes all school athletic facilities both on campus and off site.